Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

-The resulting signal efficiency is typically 5\%, nearly uniform as a function of \mrecSquare.
-The Punzi-net selection removes nearly all $\tau^+\tau^-(\gamma)$ background, except for a small contribution in the region \mrecSquare\ $>$ 50 \gevsq.
-The residual background comes dominantly from $\mu^+\mu^-(\gamma)$ in the region \mrecSquare~$<$ 50 \gevsq\ and from a large contribution of $e^+e^-\mu^+\mu^-$ elsewhere.
-In particular, the region \mrecSquare~$<$~1~\gevsq\ is dominated by the $\mu^+\mu^-(\gamma)$ process with a single photon emission.
+The region \mrecSquare~$<$~1~\gevsq\ is dominated by the $\mu^+\mu^-(\gamma)$ process with a single photon emission.
 Above 1~\gevsq\ the $\mu^+\mu^-(\gamma)$ process contributes mostly with events containing two radiated photons.
 Typically, one photon is collinear with the beams and outside the acceptance, while the other is emitted in the direction of one of the gaps between the barrel and the forward or backward ECL endcaps.
-For \mrecSquare\ in the 1--50~\gevsq\ range, this produces two distinctive bands in the \treccm--$M^2_{\rm{recoil}}$ plane, where \treccm\ is the polar angle of the recoil momentum in the c.m.~frame.
-This feature is exploited in a two-dimensional fitting procedure, which incorporates the expected background shapes due to $\mu^+\mu^-(\gamma)$ events, doubling the sensitivity as compared to one-dimensional fitting.
+For \mrecSquare\ in the 1--50~\gevsq\ range, this produces two distinctive bands in the \treccm-$M^2_{\rm{recoil}}$ plane, where \treccm\ is the polar angle of the recoil momentum in the c.m.~frame.
+This feature is exploited in a two-dimensional fitting procedure, which incorporates the expected background shapes due to $\mu^+\mu^-(\gamma)$ events, doubling the sensitivity relative to a one-dimensional fit.